Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Now, list your day-to-day operating expenses.
 These include overhead costs like rent, marketing, utilities, payroll, office supplies, insurance and software.

-Next, you’ll subtract your operating expenses from gross profit to find your net income.
+Next, you’ll subtract your operating expenses — along with any additional costs, such as interest payments or one-time expenses — from gross profit to find your net income.

 Gross Profit – Expenses = Net Income

-This is your “bottom line” — what’s left after covering all your business costs.
-Depending on your accounting method and reporting format, your P&L may also include additional deductions like interest, taxes, depreciation and amortization.
-If your net income is positive, you’ve earned a profit.
-If it’s negative, your business has taken a loss during the reporting period.
+This is your “bottom line” — what remains after covering all your business costs.
+Depending on your accounting method and reporting format, your P&L may also reflect additional deductions like interest, taxes, depreciation and amortization.
+A positive net income means your business turned a profit; a negative figure means you operated at a loss during that period.

 7. Review and analyze the results.

-Reading a P&L isn’t just about plugging in numbers — it’s about understanding what they say.
+Reading a P&L isn’t just about the numbers; it’s about understanding what they say.

 Ask yourself the following questions when reviewing your P&L statement: